How to connect your Namecheap subdomain to systeme.io

 What you will need:

-After adding the subdomain in systeme.io, you need to see the DNS settings in your Namecheap account
+After adding the subdomain in systeme.io, you will need to access the DNS settings in your Namecheap account.

 Example: